RyanSusana/AsyncFX/README.md

 ```

 # Pools
+In version 0.0.3 Pools were introduced.
 Pools are an easy way to execute multiple tasks asynchronously.

 ```kotlin
 pool {